suraid12/JavaScript-Problem-Solving/README.md

 # Example Project

-## Code Snippet to Copy and Edit
+## Code Snippet: JavaScript Function to Greet

-Here is a code snippet that you can copy and edit:
+This is an example of a JavaScript function that prints a greeting message.

 ```javascript
 function greet(name) {